 There are SM extensions with a light exotic vector, which couples differently to right-handed and left-handed SM fermions, see e.g. Refs.\,\cite{He:1991qd,Bodas:2021fsy,Anastasopoulos:2022ywj}.
-This hypothetical particle is generically named as $Z'$ boson and its interaction with charged leptons can be parameterised with vector $g_V$ and axial $g_A$ couplings as
+This hypothetical particle is generically named as the $Z'$ boson and its interaction with charged leptons can be parametrized with vector $g_V$ and axial $g_A$ couplings as

-Then lepton scattering may produce $Z'$ boson accompanied by a photon, which signature is \eqref{missing} if $Z'$ boson is stable or decays mostly in an invisible mode.
+Then lepton scattering may produce $Z'$ boson accompanied by a photon, which signature is \eqref{missing} if the $Z'$ boson is stable or decays mostly in an invisible mode.
 Since the strength of $Z'$ coupling to SM fermions \eqref{Z'-coupling} depends on their chirality, so the production cross section does.
 With the unpolarized positron beam and electron beam polarization $\epsilon \in [-1;1]$ one evaluates the differential cross section $Z'$ as

 It is $2\to2$ scattering, see Fig.\ref{diagram:dp}, hence the photon energy $E_\gamma$ is fixed by the collision energy at any angle $\theta_\gamma$ as \eqref{Egamma-2-2}.
 Formula \eqref{Z-cross} transforms to \eqref{cross-A} with unpolarized beams, $\epsilon=0$, and also in the limit of pure vector-like coupling, $g_A\to 0$, where any dependence on the beam polarization disappears.
 The same is true for pure axial coupling.
-Then, if $Z'$ couples only to left-handed leptons like the SM $Z$-boson, we have $g_A=g_V$ and the cross section vanishes for fully positively polarized electron beam, $\epsilon\to 1$.
+Then, if $Z'$ couples only to left-handed leptons like the SM $Z$-boson, we have $g_A=g_V$ and the cross section vanishes for the fully positively polarized electron beam, $\epsilon\to 1$.
 This illustrates our preference for the beam polarization, which guarantees the suppression of the irreducible background expected from the neutrino production \eqref{irr-back}.